natefinch/noxp/content/players/choosing-a-class.md

 ### Extended Classes

-These classes are only avaialble in the Player's Handbook.
+These classes are only available in the Player's Handbook.

 * *Barbarian - fighter who wears less armor and can dish out more damage.
 * Bard - sings to cast spells, the "face" of the party